InfinityLoop1308/PipePipe/README.md

 ## Contribute

+Unfortunately this repo will not accept issue anymore.
+This is just a fun project, and I have no time solving issues.

+If you have questions, please see the code and figure out it yourself.

+PRs are still welcome.
 Any service not contain R-18G things, and any new features making user experience more comfortable are welcomed.
-Feel free to make your PR!

 ## Note